TobiasFrassa/small-python-scripts/README.md

 # small-python-scripts
-Not much, some Python Code I wrote for fun.
+Not much to say.
+Just some Python Code I wrote for fun.
 Will upload more later.
+The bigger project is in the futurebuilders folder here on github and was wirtten in javascript.

 # Replace Words in Doc Skript
 Very useful for Texts in order to get rid of words I used too often